 Craig Joseph Kaelin

 Larry was born in Portland, ME to Joseph & Camilla (Trepanier) Lapomarda and he lived in Muskegon since childhood.
 He attended St. Francis De Sales Elementary School.
-Larry played basketball all four years that he attended MCC.
+Larry played basketball all four years that he attended Muskegon Catholic Central High School.
 He also played baseball his junior and senior years, and was awarded a Magazine Drive award during his sophomore year.
 After graduation, Larry received his bachelor's and master's degrees in history and English from Western Michigan University.
 He was a high school teacher at Orchard View High School.
 Larry was also a coach and referee for boys and girls.
 Larry was known as "the voice of the Cardinals" having announced Orchard View varsity football for years.
 Larry married the former Carol Chaney.
 He had two daughters, Jessica and Nicole and two grandchildren.
+Larry passed away in September 2004. (http://mcc1964.com)

 Douglas W. Lombard